 The government’s Making Tax Digital scheme requires VAT-registered small businesses and sole traders to keep digital records and use software - such as the Starling Business Toolkit - to submit their VAT returns.
 Software available through the Starling Business Marketplace, such as FreeAgent and Xero, can also help.
 The Making Tax Digital scheme will be extended to cover income tax for those who receive income from self-employment or property in April 2023.

 Teodora says accounting software is useful, even for businesses that are not currently required to use it by law.
 That is because it gives business owners the ability to calculate in real-time their profits and tax bills.
 And it gives their accountants the ability to ensure that clients are updating their book-keeping records regularly.

 Paying your tax return

-It is important to ensure you save money during the year to pay your tax bill, particularly as the first payment is due by the 31st January when money can be tight.
+It is important to ensure you save money during the year to pay your tax bill, particularly as the first payment is due by 31 January when money can be tight.